eliasbatistasouza/rossmann_sales/README_en.md

 Three types of analyzes were conducted:

 ### **Univariate Analysis**
 Analysis of the distribution of each variable in isolation.
-At this stage it was possible to observe, for example, that **the response variable does not have a normal distribution**.
+At this stage it was possible to observe, for example, that **the response variable has a somewhat normal distribution**.

 ![Target Histplot](/docs/img/target.png)